pdxmph/pbo-forty-jekyll-theme/3_management_writing.md

 The two things I examine every time I've entered a team are prioritization and roles & responsibilities: One or the other (but often both) are usually at the root of any conflict or anxiety the team's experiencing in the wake of a transition.

-## Thinking about priorities
+## Prioritization

+_[Thinking About Priorities][tap]_

 If you're in a fast-paced startup trying to choose which problems to go after, or a more mature company that has to make tradeoffs, good prioritization separates capable leaders from managers who think every problem can be solved with more headcount.

 I've led small teams in a high-growth environment where it was a challenge to pick just one thing and do it well, and I've led larger groups dealing with what it means to live under budgets and ratios.
 What they all share in common is a need to prioritize their work.

 Early on I adopted an exercise to use with my teams and with my own manager to make sure everyone agrees on what matters, and ensure that the things we say are our highest priorities are treated that way.
-[You can read about that exercise][tap] or, if you're curious, take a look at [an app I wrote that codifies it][app].
+[Thinking About Priorities][tap] describes why prioritization is important and walks through a prioritization exercise I developed for my teams.

+I also wrote [a prioritization app][app] to help with both the exercise, and socializing a team's priorities in an accessible manner.
+You can follow that link to create your own account and give it a spin.

 [tap]: ./writing/thinking_about_priorities.html
 [app]: http://priorities.puddingbowl.org

+## Roles and responsibilities

-## Using the DACI decision-making framework
+_[Using the DACI framework][daci]_

 People in younger companies often get nervous when decision-making frameworks start coming into play.
 They're a sign that more and more functions are maturing, that people are becoming more specialized, and that roles and responsibilities are becoming harder to keep track of and respect.